Lichen planus

 Mouth lichen planus

-In the mouth lichen planus is usually found on the inside of the cheeks and on the side of the tongue, although it can also affect the gums and roof of the mouth.
+In the mouth, lichen planus is usually found on the inside of the cheeks and on the side of the tongue.
+It can also affect the gums and roof of the mouth.

 What lichen planus is not